Python-Test-Engineer/conf42-ai-agents/NOTES.md

 ![codebar](./images/codebar.png)

-and I also enjoy working in community kitchens, dogs and partner dancing.
+and I also enjoy working in community kitchens and partner dancing.

 ### Leo!